nathan-b-fulton/grazing-game/README.md

 1. Read the full explanation of The Grazing Game below to make sure you understand the parameters.
 1. Set the parameters to the left according to what kind of scenario you are interested in modeling.
-1. Press the "Run Simulation" button.
+1. Press the "Begin Simulation" button.
-1. To view the iterations of the simulation, click the arrow keys next to the slider at the bottom.
+1. To view the iterations of the simulation, click the arrow buttons next to the slider at the bottom.
 You can also drag the slider however far you would like, including all the way to the end if you just want to see how things turn out.
 1. If you want to review or change the parameters, click the "Show Parameters" button.
-You can then edit the parameters and click "Run Simulation" again in order to see the effect of different parameterizations.
+    * You can then edit the parameters and click "Continue Simulation" in order to add seasons under the new parameters.
+    * You can also add more seasons without changing any parameters; "Number of New Seasons" will determine how many seasons are _added_, not how many there are in total.
+    * If you want to start over, rather than adding seasons, simply refresh the page.
+    * Note that parameters that affect the initial set-up of the county (_County Size_, _Number of Flocks_, _Initial Flock Size_) cannot be altered after initial set-up.
+1. Once you are very familiar with how the automatic simulation works, you may want to try manual (AKA _Ur-Shepherd_) mode, described at the end of this document.

 ## Basic Concept